moseswmwong/Electra-Tweets-Classifier/README.md

 ## Points to note

+- Python 3.7 or above
 - The program use PyTorch
-- Python 3.7 or above
 - GPU is required.
 It was trained on a NVIDIA Telsa P100 GPU and total program execution time (including training) is less than 30 minutes
-- You need to download dataset from Kaggle before running the problem, the link is here - https://www.kaggle.com/c/nlp-getting-started
+- You need to download dataset from Kaggle before running the program, the link is here - https://www.kaggle.com/c/nlp-getting-started

 Feel free to download and run it, enjoy!